dreamhigherct/dreamhigher/content/about/_index.md

 ## What we do

 #### Indoor bouldering session
 We organise multiple indoor coaching sessions a week for vulnerable youth from the Homestead at Cape Town’s premier indoor bouldering gym Bloc 11.
-We follow a training plan developed by our head training adviser [Matt Bush](https://www.instagram.com/mattclimber/) and our sessions are guided by experienced climbers who regularly invite some of South Africa’s top climbers to join the fun
+We follow a training plan developed by our head coach Michelle Albertyn and our sessions are guided by experienced climbers who regularly invite some of South Africa’s top climbers to join the fun

 #### Outdoor climbing days
 We have regular outdoor days in the month, bouldering and sport climbing around the Cape Peninsula under the supervision of experienced climbing guides